 Systems used by activity promoters will need to define if a particular works is subject to the existing NRSWA noticing rules or this Permit Scheme.
-To achieve this, the Permit Authority has defined a specific operational district as the 'Permit Authority'.
-The OD file for this district is set to District Function=9 (Permit Authority) as detailed in the current Technical Specification for EToN.
-All streets which are subject to the Permit Scheme have their NSG 61 records specifying the Permit Authority as the SWA ORG REF AUTHORITY and DISTRICT REF AUTHORITY.
+To achieve this, the Permit Authority has defined a specific operational district (OD) as the 'Permit Authority'.
+The OD file for this district is set to District Function=9 (Permit Authority) as detailed in the current electronic data transfer specification.
+All streets which are subject to the Permit Scheme have their NSG 61 records specifying the Permit Authority as the SWA_ORG_REF_AUTHORITY and DISTRICT_REF_AUTHORITY.